Montréal’s sports teams and major sporting events score big in 2026

 Hockey: The puck drops here

 The Montréal Victoire is one of the founding teams of the fledgling Professional Women’s Hockey League (PWHL), which showcases the best women’s ice hockey players in the world.
 Victoire home games at Place Bell in Laval (easily accessible by metro from downtown Montréal) are action-packed, highly enthusiastic, family friendly affairs that see thousands and thousands of hockey fans not being shy about their love for the team.
+And making the PWHL even more exciting this year, the league has expanded to eight teams with the addition of two western franchises, a welcome addition to the Victoire’s schedule.

 Montreal Alouettes